Resume Tips

 4. Emphasize Transferable Skills

-You should highlight transferable skills that will be valuable in the desired job or sector.
+Consider highlighting transferable abilities that could be useful in the desired job or in the industry.
 They could include capabilities like communication, leadership, problem solving, and teamwork.
-This demonstrates your flexibility and suitability for various job posts.
+This showcases your adaptability and suitability for different job positions.

 5. Keep It Concise and Well-Structured